 Rob returned to playing in 2017, with his final game in round 23 of the Home & Away season.
 Murphy’s unique character and dedication throughout his 17 year career earned him the unofficial title of the heart & soul of the Western Bulldogs.

 Post his playing career, Murphy is still involved with the Bulldogs and has also cemented himself as a high class media performer.
-A part of the Fox Footy team, Murphy regularly appears on AFL 360, whilst also writing for The Age and a now regular fixture on the sound waves at SEN.
+A part of the Fox Footy team, Murphy regularly appears on AFL 360 and hosts his own show ‘Bob’ meeting with some of his favourite celebrities in the own environment where they share their favourite sporting anecdotes and passions.
+Furthermore, Rob also writes for The Age and a now regular fixture on the sound waves at SEN co-hosting ‘Bob & Andy’ with Andy Maher weekdays from 3pm-6pm.

 Bob’s passion and skill for writing saw him recently publish his is unique memoir; Leather Soul, which takes the reader inside his seventeen-year career, exploring the people, places and events that shaped him.
 From playing backyard cricket in 1980s Warragul to Community Cup with Paul Kelly in the 2000s and from the joy of marrying his high school crush to the agony of a season-ending ACL rupture.
 A truely unique character, the book explores how the country kid with a gypsy’s heart become an All-Australian captain and what’s it like to have your club reach the AFL Grand Final for the first time in sixty-two years, and have to cheer from the sidelines.